Are you ready to discover your college program?

 Prospective students should consider potential return on investment before enrolling in any degree program.
 The BLS projects employment for business and financial occupations to grow by 5% from 2019-2029, outpacing the projected national average growth rate for all occupations.
 Additional benefits for MBA graduates include:

-- MBA degree-holders work for nonprofit and for-profit organizations in many industries.
+- Flexibility: MBA degree-holders work for nonprofit and for-profit organizations in many industries.
 Businesses across the country need managers and financial professionals, making the MBA a marketable degree in several locations.

-- Graduates who completed a robust business core and relevant elective courses might get a leg up on their resumes.
+- Expertise: Graduates who completed a robust business core and relevant elective courses might get a leg up on their resumes.
 Employers who value concentration-specific expertise know these candidates can apply strong accounting and leadership skills.

 MBA programs in Minnesota may connect learners with some of the state's 24 Fortune 500 companies through capstone projects, internships, and networking events.
 With so many notable corporations in healthcare, retail, and food products, students can network to pursue job searches throughout the country.